sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-15_some-considerations-on-the-tantric-path.md

 +++
-title = "Some considerations on the tantricxa0path"
+title = "Some considerations on the tantric path"

 +++
 I decided to put down some matters arising in the discourse with R